Forestry operations at Deerpark

 Can I still visit Deerpark?

 The most important thing for Forestry England is to keep the public, our staff, and contractors safe.
-The wood will be closed to all public access during the working week (Monday-Friday) but will be reopened for you to visit at weekends.
-Access to Forest Holidays is unaffected.

 Please keep all gateways clear for operational and emergency access.
 Your consideration will help us to finish working as quickly as possible.